-mm/dd/yy Trainer Print Name Trainer Signature mm/dd/yy Apprentice Print Name Apprentice Signature
+(mm/dd/yy) Trainer Print Name ♦ Trainer Signature (mm/dd/yy) Apprentice Signature College of Trades ID

 8058.0 Install, Maintain and Troubleshoot Rotating Equipment and Associated Control Systems

 Electricians install and maintain rotating equipment and their associated control systems.
 For safety reasons, especially during the troubleshooting, maintenance and testing stages of a job, de-energization is important in preventing the inadvertent starting of equipment that could injure workers and others.